-- For-profit companies are allowed to post freely, but a $35 donation to one of the SFS endowments funds is suggested.
+- For-profit companies may submit postings, but a $35 donation to an SFS endowment fund is suggested.

 - To submit a job or opportunity, fill out this form.

 - The board is updated twice weekly.

 INRAE (French National Institute for Agriculture, Food, and Environment) seeks a postdoctoral researcher to join the EcoFlowS team of the RiverLy research unit.
 The position is part of the RhônEco programme, a long-term interdisciplinary research program designed to monitor, assess and anticipate the effects of the ecological restoration of the Rhône.
 It constitutes an ecological observatory for the river, which adapts to the changing socio-environmental context, in order to take better account of new types of ecological restoration (e.g. sediment recharge of the main channel) and the effects of global change to help manage the river and its floodplains.